 Don’t grind nuts in a grinder you use for other foods.
 If you chop nuts, thoroughly wash cutting boards and knives before using them again.

-Avoid using the same scoop for different ice creams.
+Don't use the same scoop for different ice creams.

 Explain your child’s allergy to your child’s teacher and other parents.